yuyu-10/yuyu-10/readme.markdown

 - 🤝 I’m looking for help with **a work-study program starting in September 2023 in programming please**

-- 👨‍💻 All of my projects are available at [GitHub just here](GitHub just here)

 - 📫 How to reach me **manonleba@icloud.com**

 <h3 align="left">Connect with me:</h3>